-This module deals with identifying, entering and developing markets.
-The module provides a thorough grounding in the theories, concepts and techniques of marketing, by examining strategic marketing concepts and models.
+This module deals with identifying, entering and developing markets and provides a thorough grounding in the theories, concepts and techniques of marketing, by examining strategic marketing concepts and models.
 The module evaluates the role of marketing in contemporary organisational environments.
-A general management approach is used identifying relationships and market orientation as key premises for business and marketing management.
+A general management approach is used, identifying relationships and market orientation as key premises for business and marketing management.

 International Business Economics

 This module examines microeconomics and macroeconomics principles, concepts and methods of analysis.
 The module analyses the microeconomic behaviour of individuals, households, firms, and their interactions.
 The module also covers the macroeconomic behaviour of economic aggregates, including gross domestic product, consumption, investment, inflation, unemployment and the balance of payments.
 There is emphasis on role of government policy and regulation at the microeconomic and macroeconomic levels.

 This module introduces key concepts, theories, research and practices of corporate governance within an increasingly global context.
 Contemporary corporate governance codes, disclosure requirements, risk management and ethical systems are examined, with emphasis on the holistic nature of such systems and processes.
 The module explores auditing and accounting policy issues, with reference to international convergence in professional standards and regulatory responses to current issues.
 Particular attention is paid to issues of business ethics and sustainability.